ajpagente/ajpagente.github.io/_posts/2020-01-23-doublehelix.md

   ![doubleH3lix](/assets/images/doublehelix-phone.png)

 ### Troubleshooting
 1. Signing fails and the dialog below pops-up.
-This is an issue with using temporary app IDs which according to someone in [Reddit](https://www.reddit.com/r/jailbreak/comments/dslnaw/help_help_with_cydia_impactor/) requires Impactor to be updated.
+This is an issue when using an Apple ID which is not registered to an Apple Developer account.
+According to a post on [Reddit](https://www.reddit.com/r/jailbreak/comments/dslnaw/help_help_with_cydia_impactor/) this requires Impactor to be updated.
 There is no fix as of the time this article is written.
-The solution is to use an Apple ID with a paid developer account.
+The solution is to use an Apple ID registered with a paid Apple Developer account.

     ![trouble 1](/assets/images/impactor-error-provision.PNG)